Tom Waterhouse: Internet based business

 In 2010 Waterhouse launched an online gambling business.
 The company was one of Australia's largest corporate bookmakers, with offices in Sydney, Melbourne, and Darwin.
 They claim a client list of 100 "high-net-worth individuals" whose minimum bet is $1000.
 In this time, the company grew from a start-up with three people to over 100 and from less than 1,000 clients to approximately 250,000.

 In August 2013 website was sold to the international betting giant William Hill (bookmaker) where Waterhouse then continued as Managing Director of TomWaterhouse.

 In July 2014, Waterhouse became CEO of William Hill Australia operating the TomWaterhouse, Centrebet, Sportingbet, and William Hill brands operating from three countries with approximately 500 employees, one million clients, and over two billion dollars in turnover.

 In May 2018, William Hill sold its Australian business, seeing Waterhouse to a two-year non-compete agreement.
-Leaving behind his career as a bookmaker, Tom Waterhouse takes back control of his brand as a racing tipping service straight away, trying to help punters beat the bookies.

-The website has relaunched as a tipping service, giving subscribers and clients the information, tips, and strategies to win on the punt.
+Leaving behind his career as a bookmaker, Tom Waterhouse took back control of his brand as a racing tipping service, which attempts to give subscribers and clients betting information, tips, and strategies to win.

 In July 2020 Waterhouse launched a betting aggregator service the TomWaterhouse App.
 The aggregator will compare odds across several corporate bookmakers and allow customers to place bets with the wagering operator of their choice.